Belsat TV

 Belsat (Белсат; Biełsat; stylised as B☰LSAT) is a Polish free-to-air terrestrial and satellite television channel aimed at Belarus.
 The channel is a subsidiary of TVP S.A.
 From the outset, it has been co-funded by the Polish Ministry of Foreign Affairs and international donors.

 Broadcasting platforms

 Satellite and cable networks

-Belsat broadcasts from the Astra 4A satellite, which covers the European region of the former USSR.
-In Ukraine, it is available on most cable networks.
-In Poland, it is carried by approximately 20% of cable networks.
-In Belarus, however, it is unavailable on cable or digital networks due to a ban by the authorities.
+Belsat broadcasts from the Hot Bird satellite, which covers the Europe and partly on MENA, Russia and Central Asia.
+In Poland, Ukraine and other countries is available on cable, IPTV or OTT-services.
+In Belarus, however, is unavailable on cable, IPTV or OTT-services due to a political ban by the authorities.

 Internet

 The channel's programming is broadcast live via the belsat.eu website, YouTube, and the BelsatSmart app for Smart TVs.
 Meanwhile, the БелсатТВ app for Android and iOS tablets and smartphones allows viewers to watch live, and read the latest news with embedded videos.
 Belsat also operates ten thematic YouTube channels: Belsat News, Belsat Life, Belsat Now, Belsat History, Belsat Music, Belsat Doc, The Way It Is, Hardcore Cartoons, Belsat in Polish and Belsat in English.
 It also hosts the Belsat Music channel on SoundCloud, featuring tracks from Belsat's music programmes.